u-blox/ubxlib/README.md

 ![ubxlib high level overview](/readme_images/ubxlib_high_level.png)

-The easiest way to quickly explore `ubxlib` is to start with a board listed in the [test farm](/port/platform/common/automation/DATABASE.md). u-blox EVKs (evaluation kits) or application boards can be found [here](https://www.u-blox.com/en/evk-search) or at major electronics distributors.
+The easiest way to quickly explore `ubxlib` is to start with a board listed in the [test farm](/port/platform/common/automation/DATABASE.md). u-blox EVKs (evaluation kits) or application boards can be found [here](https://www.u-blox.com/en/evk-search) or at major electronics distributors and code examples which run on the u-blox [XPLR-IOT-1 platform](https://www.u-blox.com/en/product/xplr-iot-1) can be found [here](https://github.com/u-blox/ubxlib_examples_xplr_iot).

 `ubxlib` runs on a host microcontroller and has a peripheral attached.
 This setup is very common in embedded applications.
 An example of such a host-peripheral configuration with EVK-NINA-B301 (Bluetooth 5.0) and EVK-R4 (SARA-R4 with 2G/3G/4G) in which the `ubxlib` host sets up a TCP connection is shown in the following figure.
 Many other combinations can be achieved, with the supported hosts and peripherals in the tables in the next section.